fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 1. Self publishing and harvesting means the facilities are responsible for the "freshness" of the metadata locally, not at N sites
 1. Web arch based harvesting can be implemented by many consumers (Consumers distinguish themselves by their "value add")
 1. Common community governed vocabularies can be used (and improved) broadly
+1. Ground truth for elements of a larger scale assembled indexes

 ---
 # Effort required by Publishers